jaakkopee/gematreeac/README.md

 GemaTreeAC comes with database functionality and a read-only database called DeepMem of ca. 500000 words in Finnish, Swedish and English.
 DeepMem-database is gathered from kotus-sanalista_v1, WordNet 3.1, Gothenburg uni.
 Saldo 2.3 and Väestötietojärjestelmän Etunimitilasto

 GemaTreeAC is a web application hosted at http://gematreeac.ga .
-If you want to clone the repository and run your version of GemaTreeAC, you might want to install Python3 from https://python.org.
-It is not obligatory, but highly recommended.
-Also, you need to run an http server on your computer.
+If you want, you can clone the repository or download the 2=0.alpha.1 package from github and run your local version of GemaTreeAC.
+To run GemaTreeAC locally, you need to have a http server on your computer.
 Python has a module, http.server, that will do for testing the code.
-Just enter <pre>python3 -m http.server</pre> at the command line in your GemaTreeAC directory and point your browser to localhost:8000/GemaTreeAC_index.html
+Just install Python 3 from https://python.org and enter <pre>python3 -m http.server</pre> at the command line in your GemaTreeAC directory and point your browser to localhost:8000/GemaTreeAC_index.html

 GemaTreeAC 2=0 is written in Python from https://python.org and PyScript from https://pyscript.net